piku235/JungiThemeBundle/Resources/doc/php-theme-mapping.md

 [Show the definition class](https://github.com/piku235/JungiThemeBundle/blob/master/Mapping/ThemeInfo.php)

 A theme info definition can be hard in using, because of its interface.
-The interface has been designed to be general as much as possible.
+The interface was designed to be general as much as possible to gain a flexibility.
 This approach give us a lot of benefits, if you wanted e.g. create your own theme info that could have extra fields you would not have to make changes in theme mapping loaders at all.
 An only disadvantage of this approach will start to be visible when comes to using a theme info definition directly.

 ```php
 use Jungi\Bundle\ThemeBundle\Mapping\ThemeInfo;